-Every few months Dave Kiser of Channel 12 has an informal chat with Maple Grove Mayor Mark Steffenson who provides an update on current happenings and projects in our community.
+Every few months Dave Kiser of CCX Media has an informal chat with Maple Grove Mayor Mark Steffenson who provides an update on current happenings and projects in our community.

-The Maple Grove Report is a regularly updated 30-minute video recapping the most recent Maple Grove City Council meeting, as well as highlighting events, development news, and activities in the City of Maple Grove.
+The Maple Grove report is a regularly updated 30-minute video recapping the most recent Maple Grove City Council meeting, as well as highlighting events, development news, and activities in the community.